-While in law school, Laura served as Editor-in-Chief of the Journal of Intellectual Property Law from 2011 to 2012, and was the recipient of the Law School Association Scholarship for her Service as Editor-in-Chief.
+While in law school, Lara served as Editor-in-Chief of the Journal of Intellectual Property Law from 2011 to 2012, and was the recipient of the Law School Association Scholarship for her Service as Editor-in-Chief.
 She authored a student note which was published in a nationally recognized law journal: How to Get the Mona Lisa in your Home Without Breaking the Law: Painting a Picture of Copyright Issues with Digitally Accessible Museum Collections, 18 J. Intell.
 Prop.
 L. 567 (2011).

 University of Georgia, School of Law, J.D., 2012